KhantNyi/Wordle_JavaFX/README.md

 - Singleplayer Scoreboard (Game statistics for singleplayer mode)
 - Multiplayer Scoreboard (Game statistics for multiplayer mode including scoring system)
 - Tutorial (How to play section with a fun easter egg embedded in the code)

+# Version 1.1
+- Added a new Singleplayer mode (6 letter word)